Classic Empire: Remainder of 2017

 Oxley confirmed on May 23 that Classic Empire would point towards the Belmont Stakes as his next race.
 It was also announced that day that Classic Empire would stand at Ashford Stud in Kentucky upon his retirement from racing.
 Ashford Stud, part of the larger Coolmore racing and breeding organization, made one of "five or six" offers to Oxley in 2016.
 Oxley said "American Pharoah is there and he is by Pioneerof the Nile, as is Classic Empire, so I think it is a good fit there."

 On June 7, it was announced that Classic Empire's hoof abscess had returned and that the colt would not start in the Belmont.
 His connections instead began preparing him for a summer campaign, with the Haskell Invitational as a possible next start.
 Classic Empire began conditioning but only had one unrecorded breeze before being sidelined again with his hoof and back bothering him.
 Mark Casse then said they would train up to the Travers Stakes.
 At Saratoga, Classic Empire was fine physically, but he was not enthusiastic about training, which Mark Casse attributed to the humidity.| His connections decided to skip the Travers and wait for the Pennsylvania Derby, where he would have more time to prepare and the weather would be cooler.
 After refusing to breeze on August 14, Classic Empire was sent back to Winding Oaks Farm to train, where his back problem, which was flaring up again, could be monitored daily by his veterinarian.
 Mark Casse then announced that Classic Empire would also skip the Pennsylvania Derby but stay in training with no particular race being targeted.
 Casse stated, "I'm not going to push it anymore... once we get him back in a regular routine, then we'll come up with a target."

-Retirement and stud career
+Retirement

 On October 18, 2017, it was announced that Classic Empire has been retired from racing.
 His foot abscess took longer to heal than initially expected, and the colt ran out of time to return to form for his intended year-end start, the Breeders' Cup Classic.
 "The problem is he had to come back at the top of his game to compete with the very best", Mark Casse said.
 "The foot took a lot longer to get right than I thought it would."

+Stud career

 Classic Empire began stallion duties at Ashford Stud in 2018 for a stud fee of $35,000.
 On January 15, 2019 his first foal was born, a bay filly out of the Bernardini mare Sky My Sky bred by John Oxley.